Uniting the Movement is our 10-year vision to transform lives and communities through sport and physical activity.

 How we got here

-Over the past 18 months, we’ve consulted extensively with a wide range of partners and other stakeholders to help us shape Uniting the Movement.
+In the 18 months before launching our strategy, we consulted extensively with a wide range of partners and other stakeholders to help us shape Uniting the Movement.

 The five big issues